OE-FET/customxepr/README.md

 ![Screenshot of CustomXepr GUI](/Screenshots/Screenshot_all_dark.png)

 ## Instrument communication
-CustomXepr communicates through all instruments over ethernet connections.
+CustomXepr communicates with all instruments over ethernet connections.
 Communication to the Keithley and MercuryiTC is handled through NI-VISA, which means that very little in the source code needs to be changed when switching to a different interface.
 It is planned to switch from NI-VISA to the open source pyvisa-py backend in the mid-term.

 ## Job-scheduling